Car2Go vs ReachNow vs Zipcar: Which car share is right for you?

 Driving vs Parking Rates: Car2Go charges the same rate whether you are on the road driving or parking in the Costco lot while you go shopping.
 ReachNow charges a discounted rate for when the car is parked.
 Presumably because you are not using gas and adding miles to the car.

 Vehicles: Car2Go primarily offers two-seat SmartCars that are under powered but good for parking in the city as they are very small.
 In most cities Car2Go does not offer an electric car option.
+UPDATE: Car2Go is retiring the SmartCars from a number of cities, including Seattle.
 The smallest cars ReachNow offers are Mini Coopers and the all electric BMW 3i.

 ReachNow has been piloting a program in Seattle that competes with ride share companies like Uber and Lyft.
 Basically members can sign up to be drivers of the ReachNow vehicles and get paid for chauffeuring members around.
 It will be interesting to see if this catches on.